Some dance pedagogy guidelines by Richard Powers

 When teaching beginners, who are a clean slate, of course you'll teach them the version you think is best, with all of the stylistic details for your preferred form.

 But when your students have been dancing for years or decades, they've already developed their personal style, or maybe they've mastered a different teacher's style.
-It's now who they are.
-Fred Astaire thought this is a good thing. (click for a short quote)
+This is now who they are.
+Fred Astaire, among many, wrote this is a good thing. (click for a short quote)

 First, they're probably happy with the dancer they've become, and they're taking your class to learn more useful variations and partnering tips from you, not dismantle the dancer they've become.
 Secondly, they probably couldn't change their personal style if they tried.